strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 ![](attachments/wireshark_expandeddecode.png)

 This means you do not have to memorize every possible packet and protocol value in hex...
 Unless that is your thing.
 If it is....
-You must be Judy Novak, Mike Poor or Jonathan Ham.
+You must be Judy Novak, Mike Poor, or Jonathan Ham.

 The last window is the **hex** for the packet: